b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 **Gastón Festari**

 Festari, Gastón (2014) 'Learning Shell Scripting with Zsh: Your One-Stop Guide to Reading, Writing, and Debugging Simple and Complex Z Shell Scripts'.
 Birmingham, U. K.: Packt Publishing.
 ISBN 9781783282937

+**Dave Finnigan**

+Finnigan, Dave (1993).
+'The Zen of Juggling'.
+Edmonds, Washington, U. S. A.: JuggleBug.
+ISBN 0961552158 (paper trade)

+**Purport**

+I first came across the discipline and art, the "impartial art" of 'new' poi, an adaptation and evolute of traditional New Zealand Maori poi, at an Earthcore rave culture electronic music, dance and lifestyle event and festival, in country Victoria, Australia.
+I was mesmerised and transfixed, well it may have been the ecstacy.
+But, as soon as I was home from the event, I found my way to a store called, JuggleArt, by memory.
+There, I purchased my first poi, fire poi, and a soft-copy of this book.
+Both made an indelible imprint upon me.
+The book, particularly for its spiritual, philosophical and mystical presentation of juggling; and the poi, because they were '**fire** poi' for **performance**, not '**practice**' poi, for learning.
+The shopkeep made no inquiries as to my skill level, nor conveyed any reversations, nor salient wisdom, at my purchase.
+At home, in the grip of the stuff of hard daily practice as cultural regimen, the fire poi left their visceral and sometimes bloody mark upon me, an equilateral cross from the head of the screws that affixed the fire-wick in place on the wire that lead to the handle-grip, that circumscribed the index and middle fingers of each hand for safety and control.
+The school of life.
+The skool of hard knox.
+With this book, and my daily practice of poi for in excess of three years, as an act of prayer and reverence, a spiritual discipline, I came to cultivate the propensity to make the seemingly, impossible possible, but also realised that the art of such a discipline is eternal and timeless, and that one may always progress and become better, the nature of the adept, as eternal student, the Zen of "beginner's mind", (I tentatively, without investigation, attribute that to the author David Suzuki, by memory).
+I have much gratitude and respect for Finnigan, and as Lennon sang "...the luck of the Irish...", and in hindsight, am even thankful for the shopkeep's lack of due care and diligence at point-of-sale, as I not only cultivated the art of poi, but also that of the artful dodger.
+As they say, 'necessity is the mother of invention'.

 **Eric Foster-Johnson, *et al.***